MaDHouSe79/mh-aimedic/README.md

 just in case there is no medic or ambulance online,

 players can stil play on your nd ask for this medic if needed, 😁 but it wil cost you money 😁

+To do: create next is an AI-Tow and a AI-Mechanic, for the same purpose as the AI-Medic.